Now I Know (newsletter)

 Lewis is a lawyer and co-founder of ArmchairGM, which was purchased by Wikia.
-He was an early blogger and is currently the Senior Director of Digital Marketing at Sesame Workshop where he used to tweet for Big Bird and started most of Sesame Street's social media accounts.
+He was an early blogger and is formerly the Senior Director of Digital Marketing at Sesame Workshop where he used to tweet for Big Bird and started most of Sesame Street's social media accounts.
 Lewis was also the Connecticut State Magic the Gathering Champion in 1997.
+He also owns a fraction of Cookie Monster's cookie!